 The famed Waldorf-Astoria Hotel has a quintessential New York City-origin story.
 It began as a family feud and rivalry between two very wealthy cousins who shared the last name Astor.
 William Waldorf Astor proceeded to irritate his cousin John Jacob Astor by building a 13-story hotel on the corner of Fifth Avenue and 33rd Street, on a residential block where John Jacob’s mother lived.
 Four years later, John Jacob, in turn, built a 17-story hotel just a few feet away–and the rest is history.

-Today, the towers of the hotel have been converted into luxury residences, while the first eighteen floors, including iconic landmarked interior spaces, will operate as a hotel when renovations are complete in 2023.
-You can uncover more secrets of the Waldorf Astoria in our virtual talk with David Freeland, author of The American Hotel: The Waldorf Astoria and the Making of A Century!
-Tickets to this talk are just $10, or you can attend for free as an Untapped New York Insider!
-Become a member today to gain access to unlimited free virtual events per month and unlock a video archive of 100+ past events as an Untapped New York Insider starting at $10/month.
+Today, the towers of the hotel have been converted into luxury residences, while the first eighteen floors, including iconic landmarked interior spaces, will operate as a hotel when renovations are complete.
+You can uncover more secrets of the Waldorf Astoria in our virtual talk with David Freeland, author of The American Hotel: The Waldorf Astoria and the Making of A Century, now in our Untapped New York Insider video archive.

 1. Peacock Alley, a 300-ft Corridor Merged Two Hotels